cynthia-rempel/auditd-docker-compose/README.md

 # auditd-docker-compose
 Container for building/running auditd using docker-compose

-# Capabilities
+# Required Capabilities
-The Audit Read and Audit Control are required for auditd to work
+Audit Read

+Audit Control

 # PID = Host
 The pid = host option is required for local logging within a container